Paperback-iOS/website/src/guides/getting-started/content-settings.md

-# Content settings
+# Changing Content Settings

 Adjusting your content settings to "Mature" or "Adult" tends to be necessary to be able to add content to your app.

-## Set your content settings
+Here is how to do this:

 1. Visit [Paperback Portal](https://portal.paperback.moe).
 2. Login with your Paperback Account - or create one if you don't have one.